 Upon entry into the residence, family visitors may be provided a visitor badge that they must display prominently while in the building.
 They will also be given a mask.
-During the in-room and in-apartment family visits, residents and family visitors must wear a mask at all times, but do not need to maintain social distancing.
-Touching, hugging, etc. are allowed with proper hand hygiene before and after contact.
+Visitors must wear a mask at all times while in the building.
+Drinking and eating are allowed while in the resident’s room.
 Family visitors must proceed and stay in the resident’s room at all times or as directed by staff.
 Use of common areas on the unit is prohibited.

 What happens if there is a positive case of the virus in the residence?

 Per regulatory guidelines, indoor visitation of any kind is not allowed when there is an outbreak, defined as at least one positive case of a staff member or resident.
 Weather and temperature permitting, an alternate location outdoors may be available.
 If we are unable to hold a family visit, we will be in contact to let you know and help you reschedule.

 What happens if a family visitor develops symptoms or tests positive for COVID-19 within 2 days of visiting?